copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Upon first entering the bottom Sokoban level, you get a message about grooves on the floor.
+- Shopkeepers address certain players with a role-specific title, such as Knights or high-level Monks or Healers.

 ### Architectural changes